 - 1 tsp salt

 - ¼ tsp ground cloves

-- In a large frying pan, brown meat over medium-high heat for 2-3 minutes.
+In a large frying pan, brown the ground beef over medium-high heat for 2-3 minutes.

-- Add onion, grated carrot, and garlic.
-Sauté 3-5 minutes, until the onion begins to soften.
+Add the onion and grated carrot.
+Sauté for 3-5 minutes, until the onion begins to soften.

-- Add zucchini, lentils, and sauce ingredients.
-Bring to a simmer.
-Reduce heat to medium and simmer, uncovered for 10 minutes, stirring occasionally, until the sauce thickens.
+Add the water and bring the mixture to a simmer.
+Reduce the heat and simmer, uncovered for 5-10 minutes, stirring occasionally, until the sauce thickens to your liking.